Past, present and future: The evolution of China's incredible high-speed rail network

 (CNN) — At the beginning of the 21st century China had no high-speed railways.

-Slow and often uncomfortable trains plodded across this vast country, with low average speeds making journeys such as Shanghai-Beijing a test of endurance.
+Slow and often uncomfortable trains plodded across this vast country, with low average speeds making journeys such as Shanghai-Beijing a test of travel endurance.

 Today, it's a completely different picture.
 The world's most populous nation has -- by some distance -- the world's largest network of high-speed railways.